malnick/DCOS_installer/README.md

 ## Usage

 IMPORTANT: Run as root in the bootstrap node.
-Do "sudo su", "cd", then run the commands.
+Do `sudo su`, `cd`, then run the commands.
-Do NOT "sudo command" instead.
+Do NOT `sudo command` instead.

 Direct Installation with default parameters including **"testing" Open Source DC/OS** branch, simply login as root to the bootstrap node, and download+run the script::